AlisonPanisson/ToMinAOPL/README.md

-# ToMinAOPL - Theory of Mind in Agent-Oriented Programming Languages
+# ToMinAOPL - ToM in AOPL

 This project aims to investigate the modelling of Theory of Mind (ToM) in Agent-Oriented Programming Languages (AOPL).